About site or app settings

 Internal search engine

-• Keywords from your internal search engine: To collect search data, add parameters used by your search engine.
+• Keywords from your internal search engine: To collect search data, add the parameters used by your search engine.
 You’ll see keywords and categories under Analytics > Reports > Internal search.
 Note: Some internal search engines don’t use parameters.
-In such cases, we can’t collect search data.
+In such cases, we can’t collect any search data.

 Page URLs